Celebrating 25 Years of Lifting New York Families

 Gabi is a Senior Vice President, Personal Insurance Distribution & Strategy at Travelers Insurance.
 She has a bachelor’s degree from Wesleyan University and is a Chartered Financial Analyst.

-Abby is an Associate, Complex Litigation and Trials lawyer at Skadden, Arps, Slate, Meagher & Flom LLP.
+Abby is Counsel, Complex Litigation and Trials at Skadden, Arps, Slate, Meagher & Flom LLP.
 She holds a J.D. from the University of Kentucky College of Law and a bachelor’s degree from Yale University.
 Abby has been recognized repeatedly for her outstanding commitment to pro bono work, particularly her dedication to asylum work for the LGBTQ community.

 Rob is a Managing Director of the Investments Group at SL Green Realty Corp., New York City’s largest commercial landlord.
 He holds a Master of Science in Real Estate Development (MSRED) from Columbia University and a Bachelor of Science in Civil Engineering from Cornell University.